rutujp78/deploX/readme.md

 * **Redis Queues:**
     * Using Redis queues for background processing or handling asynchronous tasks.
 * **Cloud Storage:**
-    * Using Google Drive (or AWS S3) for file storage and retrieval of project files orignial as well as built files.
+    * Using Google Drive (or AWS S3) for secure file storage and retrieval of project built files.
+* **Kafka and Clickhouse:**
+    * Using Kafka and Clickhouse to handle log service.

 ## Microservices Architecture